Nike-Inc/Willow/README.md

 ### When should I use Willow?

 If you are starting a new iOS project in Swift and want to take advantage of many new conventions and features of the language, Willow would be a great choice.
 If you are still working in Objective-C, a pure Objective-C library such as amazing [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) would probably be more appropriate.

+### Where did the name Willow come from?

+Willow is named after the one, the only, Willow tree.

 ---